- To disrupt is to break up or disturb something’s course.

 An example of to disrupt is for the protestors to stop the city council meeting.

-Origin: < L disruptus, pp. of disrumpere, to break apart ; from dis-, apart (see dis-) plush rumpere, to break: see rupture
+Origin: ; from Classical Latin disruptus, past participle of disrumpere, to break apart ; from dis-, apart (see dis-) plush rumpere, to break: see rupture

 transitive verb dis·rupt·ed, dis·rupt·ing, dis·rupts

 - To throw into confusion or disorder: Protesters disrupted the candidate's speech.